SystemsApproach/tcpcc/design.rst

 The 10-KB results do have a significant outlier, with the third algorithm (yellow) performing significantly better; by a factor of 4x.
-If you plot latency rather than bandwidth—the more relevant metric for small-message RPC calls, it turns out the third algorithm both achieves the lowest latencies and does so consistently, with the 99th and 99.9th percentiles are the same.
+If you plot latency rather than bandwidth—the more relevant metric for small-message RPC calls—it turns out the third algorithm both achieves the lowest latencies and does so consistently, with the 99th and 99.9-th percentiles being the same.

 Finally, all of the preceding experiments can be repeated on a network topology that includes wide-area RTTs.
 Certainly inter-flow